JoanZ0019/s4b_RNA_sequencing2/README.md

 # Preprocessing RNA_Sequencing for Analysising of Gene Expression Differentiation Following Environmental Stressors

 Next generation sequencing has provided opportunities to understand the molecular and genomic consequences of climate change induced environmental stressors on organisms.
 Specifically, RNA-seq has enabled us to understand what genes are being up- or down-regulated in response to these stressors.
 By analyzing gene expression data, we have a much greater understanding of the physiological consequences that have been previously described in many model species.

 In this script we will first assess the quality of the reads through FASTQC to identify the adaptor sequence to remove.
 We will then use TrimGalore! to remove the adaptor sequence and re-run FASTQC to ensure that the data was trimmed properly.
 Next, we need to index the reference genome (provided by the link above) to prepare for alignment.
 After indexing, the script aligns the trimmed sequences (fastq files) to the reference genome.

+You will need the following in order to run the script:
+-raw FASTA files
+-Reference Genome (Genome sequence (GRCm39) (FASTA format)
+    -- (we used the reference genome from https://www.gencodegenes.org/mouse/) -Comprehensive gene annotation (GTF or GFF3 format)
+    -- can also be found on https://www.gencodegenes.org/mouse/

 FUTURE STEPS:
 After finishing this script, the data is ready to be used to identify differentially expressed genes through programs like DEseq